The-OpenROAD-Project/OpenLane/docs/source/analog_introduction.rst

 Multiple foundries exist and each of the foundries may have dozens of technologies supported.
 Currently, OpenLane supports only sky130, which was published by `Google in cooperation with Skywater <https://github.com/google/skywater-pdk>`_, but there is active work to support `fictional technologies like ASAP7 <https://asap.asu.edu/>`_ and other PDKs.
-There is a guide on `porting new PDKs to OpenLane located here <pdk_structure.html>`_ .
+There is a guide on `porting new PDKs to OpenLane located here <pdk_structure>`_ .

 The coolest part about sky130 is `Google funded Multi Project Wafer in partnership with Efabless <https://efabless.com/open_shuttle_program>`_.
 Using OpenMPW you can produce your integrated circuit for free (some limitations apply).